ashtonian/RQL.NET/README.md

 - [ ] nested "complex" data types support via joins or sub queries or..
 - [ ] option to ignore validation
 - [ ] better C# side query building solution because escaped json strings suck in .NET
+- [ ] consider adjusting output to be an expression tree that people can access for hackability
 - [ ] Better Test coverage
   - [ ] all attributes
   - [ ] all ops
   - [ ] IOpMapper
   - [ ] Validators
+  - [ ] IEnumberable and [] types
 - [ ] benchmark tests, run on PRs
+- [ ] would be cool to generate part of a swagger documentation from a class spec..
 - [ ] js client lib
 - [ ] contributing guidelines and issue template
 - [ ] remove 3rd party dependency on JSON.NET, use own tree parser.
 Initial leaf spec: {left, v, right, isField, isOp, fieldSpecProperties...}